 The CI demonstrated skill in active listening.
 The CI provided clear and concise communication.
 The CI communicated in an open and non-threatening manner.
 The CI taught in an interactive manner that encouraged problem solving.
 There was a clear understanding to whom you were directly responsible and accountable.
 The supervising CI was accessible when needed.
 The CI clearly explained your student responsibilities.
 The CI provided responsibilities that were within your scope of knowledge and skills.
 The CI facilitated patient-therapist and therapist-student relationships.
 Time was available with the CI to discuss patient/client management.
 The CI served as a positive role model in physical therapy practice.
 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
 The CI integrated knowledge of various learning styles into student clinical teaching.
 The CI made the formal evaluation process constructive.
 The CI encouraged the student to self-assess.
-23. Was your Cl'(s) evaluation of your level of performance in agreement with your Midterm Evaluation ☐ Yes ☐ No Final Evaluation ☐ Yes ☐ 24.
+23. Was your Cl'(s) evaluation of your level of performance in agreement with you ur self-assessment?
+Midterm Evaluation ☐ Yes ☐ No Final Evaluation ☐ Yes ☐ N ٧o 24.
 If there were inconsistencies, how were they discussed and managed?
-Midterm Evaluation Final Evaluation 25.
+M. Harris Frank a Com Midterm Evaluation Final Evaluation Final Evaluation 25.
 What did your CI(s) do well to contribute to your learning?
-Midterm Comments Final Comments 26.
-What, if anything, could your CI(s) and/or other staff have done differently to contribute to your learning?
-Midterm Comments
+M: Harry Carry and Midterm Comments Final Commonts Final Comments 26.
+What if anything, could your Cl/a) and/or other staff have done differently to oontributo to vour 20.
+What, if anything, could your CI(s) and/or other staff have done differently to clearning? contribute to your learning: Midterm Comments material Comments Final Comments